-Commented [HS12]: I recommend against CPAC reviewing or opining on police actions with regard to bias or deadly force.
-Instead, the CPAC could recommend or encourage training to prevent "bias" and "unnecessary deadly force," and to encourage the use of "de-escalation" techniques.
-CPAC could also help to ensure that the public is aware of how the police are trained in those areas, and could assist in establishing the framework for how "bias" and "deadly force" cases are investigated/reviewed.
-CPAC's suggested framework could require data collection that would assist the Town in ascertaining whether bias is a factor in police action.
-But, the review/investigation of police action should be conducted by trained professionals.
+Commented [11]: I recommend against CPAC reviewing/opining on police actions with regard to bias or deadly force.
+The CPAC could recommend "bias" and "deadly force" training opportunities, could ensure that the public is aware of how the police are trained in those areas, and could assist in establishing the framework for how "bias" and "deadly force" cases are investigated/reviewed.
+But the review/investigation itself should be conducted by trained professionals.